git-onepixel/vue-html-slider/README.md

     "vue": "^2.3.4"
 }
 ```
 As well , in order to apply it in your project easily .
-A vue demo project for this component . see [slider-demo](https://github.com/git-onepixel/slider-demo)
+A vue demo project for this component .
+See [slider-demo](https://github.com/git-onepixel/slider-demo) for help .

 ## License
 This project is licensed under the MIT License .